NVIDIA/NeMo/docs/source/core/neural_modules.rst

 .. autoclass:: nemo.core.classes.module.NeuralModule

-Every Neural Modules inherits the ``nemo.core.classes.common.Typing`` interface and needs to define neural types for its inputs and outputs.
+Every Neural Module inherits the ``nemo.core.classes.common.Typing`` interface and needs to define neural types for its inputs and outputs.
 This is done by defining two properties: ``input_types`` and ``output_types``.
 Each property should return an ordered dictionary of
 "port name"->"port neural type" pairs.
 Here is the example from :class:`~nemo.collections.asr.modules.ConvASREncoder` class: